Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-estimated-ccu-limits.md

 * Various features such as (but not limited to) media uploading, photo/video capture (via the camera tool), and link thumbnail generation, use varying degrees of server resources that may effect CCU limits.

-* The device used by a user may effect their ability to successfully connect to a room.
+* The device used by a user may affect their ability to successfully connect to a room.
 Webkit based browsers (anything on iOS), for example, will hit their own limits past 24 CCU in a room.
 A lower-end computer may struggle loading/rendering a large number of avatars + additional media in a room in general.
 This document does not factor in client-side factors, and only concerns itself with server-side limitations.

 Please see [AWS Estimating Costs and Cost Charts (Alpha)](./hubs-cloud-aws-estimated-cost-charts.md) for cost estimations.